 - Max Inventory: Specifies the maximum quantity of items that can be stored in inventory.

-- Lead Time: The amount of time it takes between when the item is ordered and delivered for this Warehouse.
+- Lead Time: The time it takes between when the item is ordered and delivered for this Warehouse.

-- Forecast Consumption: This is used as part of MRP and specifies how MRP should consume forecasts before the MRP logic is executed.
+- Forecast Consumption: This is used as part of MRP and specifies how MRP should consume forecasts before executing the MRP logic.
 Visit this page for more information on Forecasts.

 - Forecast Consumption Days: The number of days within the forecast consumption window.